tedneward/Azgaarnoth/Magic/Spells/protection-from-normal-weapons.md

 - **Components:** V, S, M (a broken piece of a weapon)
 - **Duration:** Concentration, up to 10 minutes
 ---
-The protected creature has resistance to damage caused by nonmagical weapons.
+The protected creature has resistance to damage caused by nonmagical melee weapons.